unicornlab-iyasn/udc-hackathon/README.md

 > - Web App is there to showcase a realistic use of the live translation functionality.
 > - Console App is there to simplify the understanding of the live translation function.
 This is done by removing any additional code that is used for streaming the data back and forth in the Web App.
 >
-> It is known that a demo is worth a thousand documentations, please watch this one
+> It is known that a demo is worth a thousand documentations, please watch this short [demo](Docs/udcdemo.mp4)

 ## Web Application
 **Features:**